anonconda/RTDmaker/README.md

 --**tpm**:  Minimum TPM abundance (N), observed in a minimum number of samples (M), to consider a transcript as supported by quantification.Default: 1 1 (1 TPM in at least 1 sample).

 --**add**:  Potentially non-coding transcripts to include into the annotation.
-Options: 'unstranded', 'intronic'.
+Options: 'unstranded', 'intronic', 'overextended', 'uniform'.
 Default: exclude them.

 --**fragment-len**: Fragment transcript in the gene model will be filtered if the length is less than this percentage of the gene length.
 Value must be within 0 and 1.
 Default: 0.7